Tricklebyte/BlazorId_App/README.md

 ### APP Identity
 Navigation Menu Item: displays the claims of the current User identity for the application.<br/>
 ### API Identity
 Navigation Menu Item: calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON to the application.
-The application then display those claims to the User.
+The application then displays those claims to the User.
 ### Authorization
 * Navigation menu items appear in the Left Nav Menu only when a User is authorized to use them.
 * These app features, and the API controller are protected by a single authorization policy located in a shared project.
 * The policy requires custom user claim **userApp_claim** with value **identity**.

 # Step 1 IdentityServer Configuration

 ## User with custom claim